xiaocihua/stack-to-nearby-chests/README.md

 # Stack to Nearby Chests
 A client-side ONLY mod, adds the quick stacking and restocking features from Terraria into Minecraft.

+The code to iterate over all nearby containers is from [clientcommands](https://github.com/Earthcomputer/clientcommands)

 ## Installation
 1. Download the [Fabric API](https://minecraft.curseforge.com/projects/fabric)
 2. Download this mod from the [releases page](https://github.com/xiaocihua/stack-to-nearby-chests/releases)